Behavioral health

 Getting older is a natural part of life.
 If you take good care of your mind and body now, you can slow down or even prevent problems that often come with getting older.

-Trauma and grief
+Trauma

 Dementia is a loss of mental skills that affects your daily life.
 If you or a loved one has memory loss that is getting worse, see your doctor — it may be nothing to worry about.
-If it is dementia, treatment may help.
+If it is Alzheimer's, treatment may help.

 Featured behavioral health articles